Find Top-Rated Heat Pump Installation Contractors Near You

 Evaporator Coil

-The evaporator coil absorbs heat from indoor air in cooling mode and releases heat indoors in heating mode.
+The evaporator coil works with the air handler to condition the air inside.
 This component is located in the indoor unit.

 Reversing Valve